jcooper2025/Project03-Log-Analysis/README.md

 ### Question 1 views and query

-CREATE VIEW articleList AS
+CREATE OR REPLACE VIEW articleList AS
 SELECT path, status, COUNT(id) AS NumOfViews FROM log GROUP BY (path, status)
 ORDER BY COUNT(id) DESC;

-CREATE VIEW goodviews AS
+CREATE OR REPLACE VIEW goodviews AS
 SELECT * FROM articleList
 WHERE SUBSTRING(status, 1, 6) = '200 OK'
 AND OCTET_LENGTH(path) > OCTET_LENGTH('/');